 People with ASC may from infancy appear quite disinterested in others.
 They may appear lost in their own world and not make eye contact with others.
 As a consequence, they may not develop the skills of joint attention and reciprocal interaction that are so important in typical child development.
+Activities such as 'Attention Autism' and 'Intensive interaction' can be helpful to support development in this area.
 As they grow older, children and young people with ASC often struggle to understand the motivations of others and the social rules that organise society.
 Sometimes, people with ASC are described as lacking 'theory of mind': the ability to put themselves into the position of others and understand their perspective.
 People with ASC may struggle to pick up the subtle social cues that help us to manage relationships, such as noticing when someone is embarrassed, trying to redirect a conversation onto a new topic or end a conversation politely.